operasoftware/oex2nex/README.md

 ## Usage

 You can run oex2nex as a simple command-line utility, or install it as a package.
-In order to test out your converted extension, you'll need to load the unzipped result (or convert it to an unzipped directory with the `-d` option) with the Load Unpacked Extension feature in the [Extensions Manager](opera://extensions).
+In order to test out your converted extension, you'll need to load the unzipped result (or convert it to an unzipped directory with the `-d` option) with the Load Unpacked Extension feature in the Extensions Manager (opera://extensions).

 ![Picture of Opera Extensions Manager Load Unpacked Extension button](http://i.imgur.com/oJyz82C.png)